proycon/LaMachine/README.md

 Optional additional software in **virtual environment** form only:
 - [T-scan](https://github.com/proycon/tscan) - T-scan is a Dutch text analytics tool for readability prediction.

-A variety of necessary and recommended third-party NLP software is also installed out of the box.
+The Python bindings and libraries all use Python 3.
 Both the VM image as well as the docker image are based on Arch Linux.

 Installation & Usage as Virtual Machine (for Linux, BSD, MacOS X, Windows)
 =========================================================================